-First, in dealing with a certain regulation, the Korean government makes an indepth evaluation from various perspectives based on RIAs, the Technology-Regulation Impact Assessment, the Small-Business Impact Assessment, and the Competitive Impact Assessment.
+First, in dealing with a certain regulation, the Korean government makes an indepth evaluation from various perspectives based on RIA, the Technology-Regulation Impact Assessment, the Small-Business Impact Assessment, and the Competitive Impact Assessment.
 Also, the government attempts to conduct a more professional RIA by implementing a RIA on detailed parts of technology regulation, small business, and fair competition.
-Such a RIA ensures specialty by establishing and operating the 'Technical Regulatory Reform Task Force', the 'Small and Medium-Sized Enterprise Regulatory Reform Task Force', and the 'Fair Competition Regulatory Reform Task Force' in accordance with the ministry responsible for regulations and with each regulatory sector.2
+Such a RIA ensures specialty by establishing and operating the 'Technical Regulatory Reform Task Force', the 'Small and Medium-Sized Enterprise Regulatory Reform Task Force', and the 'Fair Competition Regulatory Reform Task Force' in accordance not only with the ministry responsible for regulations but also with each regulatory sector.2

-Second, complementing the existing regulatory registration system, the government has created a regulatory map in an attempt to help the regulatory target group to better understand bundled regulation consisting of complicated procedures.
-The main function of a regulatory map is to easily recognise the whole regulatory process by schematising the regulatory system, process, and relevant documents with regard to a certain sector.
-After total inspection of the relevant regulations and regulation categorising, the final draft is completed through a process of mutual relationship analysis, flow charts, and diagramming.
-This process reduces regulatory costs by helping the regulatory target group with its understanding of the regulatory procedures and provides an opportunity to assess whether there are duplicate or unnecessary regulations (RRC, 2007).
+Second, complementing the existing regulation regulatory registration system, the government has created a regulatory map in an attempt to help the regulatory target group to better understand bundled regulation consisting of complicated procedures.
+The main function of a regulatory map is to easily recognise the whole regulatory process by schematising the regulatory system, process and relevant documents with regard to a certain sector.
+After total inspection of the relevant regulations and regulation categorising, the final draft is completed through a process of mutual relationship analysis, flow charts and diagramming.
+This process reduces regulatory costs by helping the regulatory target group with its understanding of the regulatory procedures and also providing an opportunity to assess whether there are duplicate or unnecessary regulations (RRC, 2007).

-2 'Regulations Related to Establishment and Operation for Regulatory Reform Task Force for Field-Based Regulatory Reform Operation'.
+2 'Regulations Related to Establishment and Operation for Regulatory Reform Task Force for Fie ld-Based Regulatory Reform Operation'.

-Third, Korea has established and amended regulations in consideration of World Trade Organization agreements and free trade agreements to correspond to global standards.
-These agreements aim to minimise unnecessary trade barriers in pursuit of free trade among member states.
-Barriers should not be added in legislated or amended regulations unless absolutely necessary, such as related to the environment, security, and public health.
+Third, Korea has established and amended regulations in consideration of WTO and FTA agreements in order to correspond to global standards.
+The aim of WTO and FTA agreements is to minimise unnecessary trade barriers in pursuit of free trade amongst member states.
+Barriers should not be added in legislated or amended regulations unless this is absolutely necessary, such as issues relating to the environment, security and public health.
 For these reasons, the government has attempted to comply with the agreements by adding the process to assess whether regulations, legislated or amended in the process of the RIA, impede free trade.
 This is another way of ensuring regulatory transparency, as it helps other member states to better understand the domestic regulatory status and prevents discriminatory treatment.

-5.2.
-Supporting Policy Practices
+5.2 Supporting policy practices

-In accordance with the development of data communication technology, the practice of supporting government policies has gradually expanded.
-Public consultations vary and PR via SNS (Social Networking Service) has narrowed the distance between the government and the people.
+In accordance with the development of data communication technology, the practice of supporting government policies has expanded gradually.
+Public consultations vary and PR via SNS has narrowed the distance between the government and the people.
 First, the windows for garnering public opinion have become more diverse.
-In 2003, the government set up the Joint Public-Private Regulatory Reform Task Force, established and operated by the Business Difficulties Resolution Center, in an attempt to garner public opinion by initiating public contests for people's proposals regarding regulatory reform.
+In 2003, the government set up the joint private-public RRTF, established and operated by the BDRC, in an attempt to garner public opinion by initiating public contests for people's proposals regarding regulatory reform.

 In 2014, the government communicated with people through various channels: interview websites (Regulatory Reform Sinmungo in Regulatory Information Portal), ministries' official websites, SNS, etc. People's opinions concerning regulatory reform, proposed in Regulatory Reform Sinmungo, are transferred to the regulation-related department, where it is decided whether or not to accept them.
 Clarifying the process increases transparency and people's satisfaction.
-As of February 2015, the number of opinions registered in Regulatory Reform Sinmungo totalled 22,732; 9,942 opinions had been replied to and 269 opinions were under review/discussion.
+As of February 2015, the number of opinions registered in Regulatory Reform Sinmungo totaled 22,732; 9,942 opinions were replied to and 269 opinions were under review/discussion.